Matt-Eva/intro-to-hash-tables/README.md

 Put simply, a hash table is a type of data structure that connects keys to values.
 This is different than an array, which maps indexes to values, where the index corresponds to a specific address in computer memory.

 In reality, hash tables actually <em>are</em> arrays - or, rather, they use arrays under the hood.
+(Although some use binary search trees - more on that later.)

 While many programming languages have built in hash tables, we're going to explore how a hash table actually works, and practice implementing our own custom hash table.